benjooom/lab5/README.md

 ### Alice (ava26):
 - Wrote MultiSet client and server code, proto modifications
 - Wrote MultiSet test cases (unit and integration), wrote corresponding write-up
-- Modified stress tester to run queries using list and sorted set
+- Modified stress tester, adding new flags and functions, to run queries using list and sorted set
 - Compared latency for various cases with stress tester
+- Wrote MultiSet portion of the write-up, added generated graphs, and helped write other sections (relevant work, abstract, conclusion, etc.)

 ### Ben (bm746):
 - Learned how to use protoc to manipulate and generate proto files.